JustinGoheen/quant-lab/README.md

 > **Note**
 >
-> ensure your venv or conda env is activate before proceeding
+> ensure your venv or conda env is activated before proceeding

 > **Note**
 >